-We are diverse in terms of nationalities, gender and age The most common form of employment at ASBIS is a permanet position.
-This type of employment applied to some 97% of employees in 2019 and 2018.
+We are diverse in terms of nationalities, gender and age The most common form of employment at ASBIS is a permanent position.
+This type of employment applied to some 98% of employees in 2020 and 97% in 2019.

-Having subisidiaries in 26 countries, we are a diverse Company.
-More than 50% of our employees are employed in the FSU.
-The second largest region based on employment is the CEE region, which employeed some 35% of average number of employees in 2019.
-2019 AVERAGE EMPLOYEES BY REGIONS
+Having subsidiaries in 27 countries, we are a diverse Company.
+More than 60% of our employees are employed in the FSU region.
+The second largest region based on employment is the CEE region, which employed some 32% of average number of employees in 2020.

+2020 AVERAGE EMPLOYEES BY REGIONS

-ASBIS employes are diverse in terms of age.
-In 2019 some 66% of our employes were between 30 to 50 years old, while around 24% are below 30 years old.
-On top, some 35% of our employees in 2019 were women.
-2019 AVEARGE EMPLOYEES BY AGE
+ASBIS employees are diverse in terms of age.
+In 2020 some 65% of our employees were between 30 to 50 years old, while around 26% were below 30 years old.
+On top, some 33% of our employees in 2020 were women.

+2020 AVEARGE EMPLOYEES BY AGE

-In 2019 we hired on average 710 people, the majority also in the FSU region.
-Also, 552 people left ASBIS in 2019.
+In 2020 we hired on average 556 people, the majority also in the FSU region.
+Also, 462 people left ASBIS in 2020.
+Also, we calculate voluntary and involuntary turnover of our employees in stores.
+In 2020, the voluntary turnover in stores reached c.33% and involuntary c.21%.

 The reason why we have been successful in hiring and retaining employees is that we have a comprehensive HR Management Policy at the Group level to standardize processes related to Human Resources.
-Our HR Management Policy encompasses six key topics: hiring, team builing, motivation, leadership, diversity and anti-mobbing.
+Our HR Management Policy encompasses six key topics: hiring, team building, motivation, leadership, diversity and anti-mobbing.
 On top, it also addresses employer branding actions.

-We promote diversity We recognize that each of us is different and that each person deserves respect.
+We promote diversity

+We recognize that each of us is different and that each person deserves respect.
 We promote diversity in opinions and in workforce.
 We employ people of various nationalities, cultures, religions, ages and gender.

 Hire the best

 The aim of the hiring process is to find the right candidates to fill in for our vacancies and to identify and attract people who will be building the Company with us.
 The recruitment process is oriented on: (1) judging the candidates based on their competences, (2) assuring objectivity of assessment, also by using IT tools, (3) giving equal opportunities to candidates regardless of their gender, social or marital status, age or disabilities, and (4) respecting their rights and relevant laws.

 While filling in a position we resort to internal and external recruitment.
 We search for employees from within ASBIS to allow them to develop as well as advertise the opening outside.
 If possible, we prioritize internal promotions versus external to promote long-term commitments.
 While searching for new talents we rely on our Employer Branding initiatives.
 To increase the transparency and objectivity of the hiring process each candidate has at least two meetings with ASBIS managers with different levels of seniority, before a decision is taken.

 Build a team